4.c. Using the Preloaded Demo Program

 - Motors: Hold down A or C to run the motor on the corresponding side, or hold down both buttons to run both motors simultaneously.
 The motors will gradually ramp up to speed; in your own programs, you can switch them on much more suddenly.
 Tap A or C to switch the corresponding motor to reverse (the button letter becomes lowercase if pressing it will drive the corresponding motor in reverse).

-- Music: Plays an adaptation of J. S. Bach’s Fugue in D Minor for microcontroller and piezo, while scrolling a text display.
+- Music: Plays an adaptation of J. S. Bach’s Fugue in D Minor for microcontroller and buzzer, while scrolling a text display.
 This demonstrates the ability of the 3pi to play music in the background.

 - Timer: A simple stopwatch.
 Press C to start or stop the stopwatch and A to reset.
 The stopwatch continues to count while you are exploring the other demos.